 In our first 10 days of operation CMR was able to troubleshoot, produce, assemble and distribute over 3000 face shields to health care workers on the front lines, setting up our operation on the fly.
-We have scaled up dramatically to produce and distribute 1000 PPE face shields a day.
-The shields are 3D printed at MakerBot (Brooklyn) and Tangible Creative (Newark) and delivered by volunteer drivers to the 92nd Street Y on the Upper East Side.
-Two other smaller spaces on the Upper West Side are operational for preparing raw materials and assembling shields for smaller orders.
-Full face shields are distributed to local hospitals every day.
-CMR continues to work to increase capacity in the coming weeks as the Covid-19 pandemic hits its apex in New York City.
+Eventually, the team scaled up dramatically to produce and distribute 1000 PPE face shields a day.
+The shields were 3D printed at MakerBot (Brooklyn) and Tangible Creative (Newark) and delivered by volunteer drivers to the 92nd Street Y on the Upper East Side.
+Two other smaller spaces on the Upper West Side were operational for preparing raw materials and assembling shields for smaller orders.
+Full face shields were distributed to local hospitals every day.
+In the end we produced and distributed close to 30,000 shields locally and internationally.